it-projects-llc/addons-dev/pos_order_print_check/doc/index.rst

 =====

 * Open session of ``Point of Sale``
-* Add some Products
+* Add some Products to cart
 * Click ``[Order]``
-* RESULT: if no connection with PosBox, you will see a warning message
+* RESULT: if no connection to PosBox, you will see the warning message